zoisite-rb/zoisite-rb/guides/source/api_documentation_guidelines.md

 ```

 In isolation, `image_tag` would return `/images/icon.png`.
 However, when we take
-into account the full Rails stack, including the Asset Pipeline, we may see the
+into account the full Zoisite stack, including the Asset Pipeline, we may see the
 above result.

 We want to document the behavior of the _framework_, not just isolated methods.
 Our concern is the behavior that the user experiences when using the full
-default Rails stack.
+default Zoisite stack.

-If you have a question on how the Rails team handles certain API, don't hesitate to open a ticket or send a patch to the [issue tracker](https://github.com/rails/rails/issues).
+If you have a question on how the Zoisite team handles certain API, don't hesitate to open a ticket or send a patch to the [issue tracker](https://github.com/rails/rails/issues).